kubernetes/website/content/en/docs/tasks/debug/debug-cluster/troubleshoot-kubectl.md

 ---
 reviewers:
 # Should be added by an experienced contributor
-title: "Troubleshooting kubectl Connectivity"
+title: "Troubleshooting kubectl"
 content_type: task
 weight: 10
 ---

 <!-- overview -->

-This documentation is about investigating and diagnosing connectivity issues between
+This documentation is about investigating and diagnosing
-{{<glossary_tooltip text="kubectl" term_id="kubectl">}} and your Kubernetes cluster.
+{{<glossary_tooltip text="kubectl" term_id="kubectl">}} related issues.
-If you are unable to connect to your cluster using kubectl, this document describes several common scenarios and potential solutions to identify and address the likely cause.
+If you are unable to access `kubectl` or unable to connect to your cluster using `kubectl`, this document describes several common scenarios and potential solutions to identify and address the likely cause.

 <!-- body -->

 ## {{% heading "prerequisites" %}}

 * Kubernetes cluster is installed.
-* `kubectl` is installed and configured to communicate with the cluster.
+* `kubectl` is installed.

 ## Verify kubectl setup